-© InfoBritish Red Cross charity shops can turn your donated items into cash to help people in crisis.
-Please give us your unwanted clothes so that we can help vulnerable people in the UK and abroad.
+© InfoBritish Red Cross charity shops can turn your unwanted clothes and other items into cash to help people in crisis in the UK and around the world.

 Drop items off at a Red Cross charity shop in your area.
 Please don’t leave donations outside the shop when we are closed as they could be stolen or ruined by the weather.